Iraneus/betamedneed/how.md

 ## Placing an order

-You can place an order for what you need by phone call, SMS, Whatsapp or email and you can use the Medneed app.
+You can place an order for what you need also by phone call, SMS, Whatsapp or email and you can use the Medneed app.

 ![Order on Medneed](/images/illustrations/med-online.jpg)